MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/disable-access-to-exchange-online-powershell.md

 - You can only use Exchange Online PowerShell to perform this procedure.
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).

-- For detailed information about OPath filter syntax in Exchange Online, see [Additional OPATH syntax information](recipient-filters.md#additional-opath-syntax-information).
+- For detailed information about OPATH filter syntax in Exchange Online, see [Additional OPATH syntax information](recipient-filters.md#additional-opath-syntax-information).

 - You can also use Client Access Rules to block PowerShell access to Exchange Online.
 For details, see [Client Access Rules in Exchange Online](/Exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules).